Legendary investor Warren Buffett advises to be fearful when

 on the buy side.
 The chart below shows the one year performance of

-Looking at the chart above, OC's low point in its 52 week range is
+Looking at the chart above, VRA's low point in its 52 week range is

-According to the ETF Finder at ETF Channel, OC makes up 2.82% of
+According to the ETF Finder at ETF Channel, VRA makes up 2.26% of

-the SPDR S&P Homebuilders ETF (Symbol: XHB) which is trading
+the PowerShares Dynamic Retail Portfolio ETF (Symbol: PMR) which is

 Find out what 9 other oversold stocks you need to

 know about »